Matthew-D-Johnston/RB129-Assessment/classes_and_objects.md

 # => #<Robot:0x00007fb9f383c9f8 @name="C3P0">
 ```

-Above, we've called the `p` method on both of our 'Robot' objects, which returns a value containing the name of the class, an encoding of the object id, and the value associated with each object's respective `@name` instance variable.
+Above, we've called the `p` method on both of our Robot objects, which returns a value containing the name of the class, an encoding of the object id, and the value associated with each object's respective `@name` instance variable.
 As we can see, each object's respective `@name` instance variable is associated with a different value, evidence that each object has its own unique state.

 Indeed, we can even say that objects encapsulate state (somewhere from LS).
-For example, we currently have no direct access to the `@name` instance variable and the value it references for any of our 'Robot' objects.
+For example, we currently have no direct access to the `@name` instance variable and the value it references for any of our Robot objects.
 We can neither expose it nor manipulate it.
 It is untouchable, or private.
 We might try to access it and expose it by doing something like the following...

 ```ruby
 r2d2.name
 ```

-...but instead of the `r2d2` object exposing its `@name` to us, we instead get the following error...
+…but instead of the `r2d2` object allowing the value referenced by its `@name` instance variable to be exposed, we get the following error...

 ```ruby
 # => NoMethodError: undefined method `name' for #<Robot:0x00007ff7900f5c28 @name="R2D2">
 ```

 Hmmmm....an undefined method error.
-Perhaps, we should now turn to discussing behaviour and attributes, which are defined within a class and which comprise the formal essence of any particular object.
+Now might be a good time to turn to discussing behaviour and attributes, which are defined within a class and which comprise the formal essence of any particular object.

 ##### Behaviour, Attributes, and their Corresponding Instances

 ###### Behaviour and Instance Methods

 Behaviours defined in a Ruby class predetermine what any individual object of that class is capable of doing.
-Now, it's important here to realize that any particular object in question is not strictly limited to the behaviours of its class; it may also perform behaviours defined in any of the superclasses within its inheritance hierarchy as well as any modules that have been mixed into its class or into the rest of the inheritance hierarchy.
+It's important here to realize that any particular object in question is not strictly limited to the behaviours of its class; it may also perform behaviours defined in any of the superclasses within its inheritance hierarchy as well as any mixed-in modules.

-If we invoke the `ancestors` method on our `Robot` class, the an array whose elements consist of the various classes and modules that comprise the _method lookup path_ of our `Robot` class will be returned.
+If we invoke the `ancestors` method on our `Robot` class, an array, whose elements consist of the various classes and modules that comprise the _method lookup path_ of our `Robot` class, will be returned.

 ```ruby
 Robot.ancestors
 # => [Robot, Object, Kernel, BasicObject]
 ```

 This method lookup path is the path our program will traverse when looking for any instance method called on an object of the `Robot` class.
+The `Robot` class, being the first in the list, will be searched first, followed by the `Object` class, the `Kernel` module, and finally, the `BasicObject` superclass.
 If a behaviour is defined in any of the classes/modules along that path, then the instance method corresponding to that behaviour will be accessible to objects of the `Robot` class.
 In this sense, we might think of instance methods as _instances_ of the behaviours defined in either the class or somewhere within its class inheritance hierarchy.

-Let's invoke the `talk` instance method on our 'Robot' objects in order to expose the 'talk' behaviour defined in our `Robot` class.
+Let's invoke the `talk` instance method on our Robot objects in order to expose the 'talk' behaviour defined in our `Robot` class.

 ```ruby
 r2d2.talk